 Think about your characters and their personalities.
 How can you show their traits, their quirks, their interests without directly telling the reader ‘this is how they are’?
 For example, a sporty character might have muscle toners or particular brands of sporting shower gels, or a pair of running shoes, or magazines focusing on specific activities such as tennis.

-Likewise, particular types of people might have distinguishing features such as finger calluses for a writer in a setting where the computer hasn’t been invented and people still write primarily with a pen, or even a quill.
+Likewise, particular types of people might have distinguishing features such as finger calluses for a writer in a setting where the computer hasn’t been invented and people still write primarily with a pen or quill.
 Equally, a guitar player would also have similar calluses, albeit in slightly different locations to the writer.

 It’s a delicate balancing act, and something you can easily tweak during your edit passes.
 I normally write as much detail as possible for the first draft, more or less using a stream of consciousness style in order to get a firm idea of the shape of things myself.
 Then I’ll remove superfluous details, add missing ones, and tweak the rest during edits.